-- is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. - is connected only to the proper kind of outlet, with the correct electrical supply and grounding. - is used only to do what home refrigerators are designed to do. - is not near an oven, radiator or other heat source - is properly maintained. - is out of the weather. - is used only in an area where the room temperature will not fall below 13°C (55°F). - is not used by anyone unable to operate it properly. - is not loaded with food before it has time to get properly cold.
+- is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. - is connected only to the proper kind of outlet, with the correct electrical supply and grounding.
+(Refer to the Electrical Requirements and Grounding Instructions Sheet.) - is used only to do what home refrigerators are designed to do. - is not near an oven, radiator or other heat source. - is properly maintained. - is out of the weather. - is used in an area where the room temperature will not fall below 55°F (13°C). - is not used by anyone unable to operate it properly. - is not loaded with food before it has time to get properly cold.